srcmilena/basic_java/README.md

-# Curso de Java básico
+# Basic Java Course

-### **Nível**: iniciante ao intermediário

-No curso de Java básico (Java SE), da Loiane Groner, são abordados os seguintes tópicos:

-## Módulo 1

--   Lógica de programação básica;

--   Orientação a objetos;

--   Tratamento de erros.

-## Outros módulos desse curso

--   Classes utilitárias que todo desenvolvedor deve saber usar;

--   Leitura e criação de arquivos;
+### **Level**: beginner to intermediate

+In Loiane Groner's Basic Java (Java SE) course, the following topics are covered:

+-   Basic programming logic;
+-   Controls structures, decisions, and loop controls;
+-   Arrays and matrices;
+-   For each and debugging of Java applications;
+-   Object-Oriented Programming in Java;
+-   OOP: Inheritance, Interfaces and Polymorphism
+-   Exception handling.

+### Other modules in this course

+- Utility classes that every developer should know how to use;

+- Reading and creating files;

--   Collections (estruturas de dados do Java);
+- Collections (Java data structures);

--   Interface gráfica com Swing e JavaFX;
+- Graphical interface with Swing and JavaFX;

--   Acesso ao banco de dados.
+- Database access.